Cyprus–Kuwait relations

 Cyprus has an embassy in the Kuwait city, and Kuwait has an embassy in Nicosia.
 Cyprus was among the first countries to recognise the independence of Kuwait in 1961 and there have been expatriates of both sides, living and working in both countries.

 Opening of the Kuwait embassy in Cyprus

-With the opening of the Kuwait embassy in Nicosia, Cyprus, in 2011 President Demetris Christofias assured the ambassador of Kuwait that relations between the two countries will be further enhanced and that Cyprus has never forget the contribution Kuwait in the stability of the Cypriot economy during times of crisis in its history.
+With the opening of the Kuwait embassy in Nicosia, Cyprus, in 2011 President Demetris Christofias assured the ambassador of Kuwait that relations between the two countries will be further enhanced and that Cyprus had never forgotten the contribution Kuwait made in the stability of the Cypriot economy during times of crisis in its history.